The Cosmos is infinite, and so is time; no beginning nor end!

 Without space, there are no concepts of time, so according to all existing explanations, there was no concept of time before the Big Bang.
 (So thought Einstein himself.)

-• The fact that our Universe, and probably everything else, is egg-like shouldn't come as a surprise.
+• The fact that Universeerse, and probably everything else, is egg-like shouldn't come as a surprise.
 An egg is a Fibonacci spiral, with all the mathematical peculiarities of the golden ratio and exceptional strength.
 (This is a highly energy-efficient structure.)

 • If we think of a multiverse as an infinite number of eggs, an endless basket of eggs, within which new eggs are both born and die (becoming singulars), we will notice that there are inevitably gaps between the eggs.
-These intervals must be black hole-like with an energetic singularity.
+These intervals must be black hole-like, characterized by an energetic singularity.
 There may be wormhole passages connecting all multiverses.
-(Just speculation)
+(Just speculation.n)

-Our changing perception of the existence of time before the Big Bang may open up new explanations for the formation of life on Earth.
-Current theories of abiogenesis (creating life from simple molecules) are problematic.
-The ideas I present so far are not radical.
+Our evolving understanding of the existence of time before the Big Bang may lead to new explanations for the origin of life on Earth.
+Current theories of abiogenesis, which aim to create life from simple molecules, are problematic.
+The ideas I have presented so far are not radical.
 They have been presented in different contexts, just not together.

 Reading the article was Interesting/Beneficial?